 I admire Michael Bay as a director, I really do.
 He is a filmmaker without guile, his images transparent in their vapid grandiloquence.
-The qualities and values of maximalism, crassness and jingoism that have consistently garnered mockery and acrimonious distain by many are not ones audiences are cleverly exposing, but most often are simply accurate characterizations of the attitudes such films as the two Bad Boys, Pearl Harbor, and his solely-helmed Transformers franchise directly espouse.
-It may be hard to imagine a film more gaudily self-evident in its values and the force of its aesthetics as the sprawling effects goliath and techno-anti-humanist Transformers: Age of Extinction, but in fact Bay’s most tidily budgeted and CGI free films of recent years, 2013’s true crime Pain & Gain and this year’s true war 13 Hours: The Secret Soldiers of Benghazi are his most honest and perceptive, and, because of this, his best.
+The qualities and values of maximalism, crassness, and jingoism that have consistently garnered mockery and acrimonious distain by many are not ones audiences are cleverly exposing, but most often are simply accurate characterizations of the attitudes such films as the two Bad Boys, Pearl Harbor, and his solely-helmed Transformers franchise directly espouse.
+It may be hard to imagine a film more gaudily self-evident in its values and the force of its aesthetics than the sprawling special effects goliath and anti-humanist Transformers: Age of Extinction, but in fact Bay’s most tidily budgeted and CGI-free films of recent years, 2013’s true crime Pain & Gain and this year’s true war 13 Hours: The Secret Soldiers of Benghazi, are his most honest and perceptive, and, because of this, his best.